openstack/skyline-console/docs/en/test/3-1-E2E-form-operation.md

   - check `checkbox` in form
   - Parameter `formItemName`, which is the `name` value of `formItem` in the development code
   - Parameter `index`, default `0`
-  - Take instance resize `test/e2e/integration/pages/compute/instance.spec.js` as an enample
+  - Take instance resize `test/e2e/integration/pages/compute/instance.spec.js` as an example

     ```javascript
     it('successfully resize', () => {